Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 500 million button before after

-Have you come across situations when the terms UX/UI designer and UI/UX designer were used interchangeably with no difference in meaning?
+Have you been in situations where the terms UX/UI designer and UI/UX designer were used interchangeably with no difference in meaning?

-At Awesomic, however, we noticed that sometimes the combination of letters a designer puts first indicates the field they have more experience in.
+At Awesomic, however, we noticed that sometimes the combination of letters a designer puts first indicates the field in which they have more experience.

-If “UI” is ahead of “UX”, their primary set of skills might include delivering visuals.
+If UI is ahead of UX, their primary set of skills might include delivering visuals.
 If they are a “UX/UI designer,” they might have more expertise in delivering UX solutions.
-It’s not the rule, though, but something you might find helpful to pay attention to when hiring a UI/UX designer.
+It’s not the rule, though, but it can be helpful to pay attention to when hiring a UI/UX designer.

 Hiring a UI/UX designer.
 How to assess a candidate?

-How to evaluate a resume of a UX/UI designer?
+How to evaluate the resume of a UX/UI designer?

-Okay, so now you know who exactly you’re looking for, but how to choose the best candidate?
+Okay, now you know who exactly you're looking for, but how do you choose the best candidate?
 Let’s assume you have a variety of resumes in front of you.
 Do you have any ideas about what you should pay attention to?
 Here are some tips for you:

 • Pay attention to the responsibilities, not titles

-If a designer mentions brand names of some top-notch companies they collaborated with, don’t get carried away by it.
-It is more important what they did for a particular project and the range of the challenges they solved.
+If a designer mentions the brand names of some top-notch companies they collaborated with, don’t get carried away.
+What they did for a particular project and the challenges they solved are more important.

-They might have worked for a not-so-famous-yet startup; however, they might have directly contributed to the growth of the business.
+They might have worked for newer startups and directly contributed to the growth of the business, which is much more appealing for your company’s growth.

 • Confirm the list of responsibilities

 Check out the level of responsibility your candidate previously had and correlate it with your particular needs.
-Sometimes the title might be exactly what you’re looking for, unlike the list of responsibilities required for your company.
+Sometimes, the title might be the same, but the list of responsibilities required for your company may be different.

 • Look for the expertise confirmations

-Many experienced UI/UX designers have their expert blogs, websites, or even apps.
+Many experienced UI/UX designers have blogs, websites, or apps.
 Besides, they could have a YouTube channel or TikTok account.
-All of these variants show off their knowledge and skills.
+All of these options can show their knowledge and skills.

 The best scenario is when candidates have a couple of them.
-That confirms they’re real experts in UI/UX design or at least do their best to become ones.
-However, it’s still vital to check what content they create to ensure their expertise.
+That confirms they're real UI/UX design experts or at least are doing their best to become one.
+However, checking what content they create is vital to ensure their expertise.

 • Check out customers’ feedback